Baptist Care SA and the Baptist Churches of SA partnering together in mission.

 We believe that when we come together around our shared faith in Christ and work together in a collaborative partnership, South Australian Baptist Churches and Baptist Care SA can effectively mitigate disadvantage and strengthen our local communities.
 By collaborating, the people and communities we serve can be inspired and supported to build upon their strengths and abilities in order to overcome barriers, develop resilience, make positive community connections and lead fulfilling lives.

-Last year we launched the inaugural round of Baptist Care SA Collaborative Community Project Funding and 2019 presents the opportunity for this partnership with Baptist Churches SA to move from strength to strength as we work together to support the most vulnerable people in our communities.
+This funding presents the opportunity for our partnership with Baptist Churches SA to move from strength to strength as we work together to support the most vulnerable people in our communities.

 This project funding exists to facilitate partnerships between Baptist Care SA and local Baptist churches; assisting them by providing resources and greater access to Baptist Care SA staff expertise to work with vulnerable people in their local community in a creative, community informed, collaborative, participant-led and ongoing manner.